 If you were no longer here, your outstanding bills might pass to your loved ones.

-If you were no longer here, outstanding bills such as those would likely pass along to your loved ones.
-A life insurance policy can help assure that your loved ones wouldn’t have to shoulder that financial burden alone.
+The payout from a life insurance policy can help assure that your loved ones have a financial cushion and don’t have to shoulder that financial burden alone.

 People are living longer than ever, so there’s a chance that you’ll have to stretch your retirement savings for 20, 25 or maybe even 30 years.
 You may have hoped to leave some of those savings behind for your loved ones.